 - We will not be responsible for any lost or stolen items so please do not leave any valuables in your drop bags.

 - Dogs are not allowed on the course with runners.
-Well behaved dogs on leash are welcome at the park trailheads.
+Dogs on leash are welcome at the park trailheads.

 - Park restrooms are available at the Soldier Canyon, Arthur’s, and Horsetooth trailheads.
-Additional portable toilets will be available for race participants at the Soldier Canyon and Arthur’s trailheads.
+Additional portable toilets will be available for race participants at the Soldier Canyon start/finish.

 - Please do not leave any valuables at the start/finish or aid stations.
 Volunteers are not responsible for returning items left behind at aid stations.
 We are not responsible for any lost or stolen items.